bpkrumme/ansible_devtools_demo/README.md

             2. Explain that this is how we can interact with our EE's, but the menu shows all of the container images on our system whether they are an EE or not.
             3. Point out image name, tag, wheither it's an EE or not
             4. More on EE's in a few moments
+            5. We can view details of the EE from here
+                1. Talk about Image and General Information
+                2. Show Ansible version and Collections
         5. Run - We can also run playbooks from within ansible-navigator TUI
             1. run `apache_install.yml` playbook with